kurron/docker-study-group-labs/README.md

 1. `cat remove-service.sh`
 1. `./remove-service.sh`

 As you can see, removing a service is very straight forward and is simple as removing a file in Linux.

+# Lab 29: Docker Swarm (Upgrade)
+Last time, we saw how simple it was to remove a service from the swarm.
+Today, we'll look at something a little more interesting: rolling upgrades.
+The scenario is this, you have an existing collection of services deployed and you need to upgrade them to current bits.
+You would love for the service to remain available during the upgrade process and avoid making your customers unhappy.
+How can this be done?
+The answer is Docker's rolling upgrades.
+The idea is simple, once the process is started, one by one a service in the swarm gets replaced with a newer version.
+During the process, you will have a mixture of the new and old bits so your solution cannot be sensitive to that fact.
+Lets see how this looks in practice.

+1. `git reset --hard`
+1. `cd solutions/lab-29`
+1. `./clean-slate-protocol.sh`
+1. `cat upgrade-service.sh`
+1. `./upgrade-service.sh`

+In this simple example, we install version 3.0.6 of Redis into the swarm and later decide to upgrade Redis 3.0.7.
+This example is contrived and doesn't incorporate things you might do in a real setting, such as monitoring of the state of the containers as they transition or what to do if there is a problem during the replacement process.

 # Lab N: Consul, Service Discovery and Docker
 # Lab N: Amazon EC2 Container Registry